-United Tribes Men’s Basketball will enter a new era next season as Pete Conway, a well-known name in the Native American basketball communities around the west and Midwest, will take over as Head Men’s Basketball Coach.
+Pete Conway, a well-known name in the Native American basketball communities around the west and Midwest, will enter his fourth year as Head Men’s Basketball Coach.
 Conway, who is a Blackfeet Indian, had previously coached for three seasons at fellow NJCAA school Little Big Horn College in Crow Agency, Montana.
 While leading Little Big Horn’s program, Conway amassed the most wins in school history and guided the team to its first ever appearance in the prestigious Region IX Tournament which is home to some of the finest Division I junior colleges in the country.

 Conway’s basketball success is easy to follow as he has left a lasting impression beginning with his standout high school career at Montana power Billings West High School.
 Conway was the Gatorade Player of the Year and named Mr. Basketball for the state of Montana in 1998.
 He opted to play his college basketball at NCAA Division I Montana State where he played on the school’s Big Sky Conference Championship Team in 2002 and was named All-Conference in 2003.
 Conway left Montana State with the second most three-pointers made in school history and became the 25th member of the 1,000 point club for the Bobcats.
 Conway received his Bachelors of Business Management from MSU in 2003.